raccoon-lang/raccoon/README.md

 **Raccoon will not maintain full syntactic and semantic compatibility with Python**.
 Several dynamic elements known of Python are not available in Raccoon.
 While Raccoon prioritizes a design that benefits static analysis, it still allows Python's level of flexibility where statically determinable.

+Below is an example of what Raccoon looks like:

 ```py
 class Person:
     """